drshahizan/software-engineering/materials/uml/planml.md

 In particular, Graphviz is used by PlantUML to create the layout and positioning of the elements in the diagrams, such as nodes and edges.
 It uses a set of algorithms to create an optimal layout of the diagram, based on the relationships between the elements.
 Graphviz supports various layout algorithms, such as hierarchical, radial, and orthogonal, among others.

+The size of Graphviz can vary depending on the version and the operating system you are using.
+Generally, the download size of Graphviz is around 30-40 MB.
+However, once installed, the size of the Graphviz installation may be larger due to the additional files and libraries that are required to run the software.

+For example, the current version of Graphviz (2.49.3) for Windows has a download size of around 43 MB.
+Once installed, the size of the Graphviz directory on disk is around 200 MB.
+On Linux systems, the download size of Graphviz may be smaller, typically around 10-20 MB.

 Therefore, Graphviz is a necessary component of the PlantUML software and must be installed on your system to use PlantUML effectively.

 ## Java Runtime Environment (JRE)